Jamesits/ubuntu-live-miner-x86_64/README.md

  * CPU mining only.
 No support for graphics card.
  * EFI boot only.
 Legacy/CSM is not supported nor tested.
  * I recommend put the miners into a special LAN segment/VLAN and apply firewall rules (block all incoming requests).
+ * The `xmr-stak` is built on my Intel i7-4770HQ with `--march=native`.
+It may cause issues on other platforms.

 ## Usage